-Concurrent reclamation projects completed in 2002 included items related to the 2002 Tailings Action Plan approved by the Agency.
-Removal of drilling access ramps on the west side of the tailings area, and the removal of the Pond 6 seepage return structure highlighted the work, along with the addition of diversion ditches and tailings material cleanup at the northwestern rim of the tailings pile.

 Site 23 has limited area available for continued cap installation, because the available space on the lower western slope continues to be affected by ramp development above the area.
 As the access ramp is raised past this area, KGCMC will have approximately an acre of available final outside slope for cap installation.
-This project area may become available in 2005.
-Therefore, no significant Site 23 backslope excavation was planned in the year 2004 unless a need to develop additional production rock placement area or to accumulate additional native soils for reclamation was necessary.
-Excavation estimates between 30,000-40,000cy of backslope material could be taken in the northeastern portion of the site, as these projects commence.
-KGCMC can not overexcavate the Site 23 backslope because of highwall safety issues due to the unconsolidated nature of the material.
-The planned removals are dependent on several factors, such as production rock availability for Site 23 excavation fill, weather and potential reclamation sites being ready for soil capping.
+This project area may become available in 2006 - 2007.

+Approximately 5,000 cubic yards of material was excavated from the backslope of Site 23 during the 2005 construction season.
+The material was used as fill in the 960 road base and the Mill backslope road.
+Additional material that was removed is stored at 4.9-mile on the B road for future site reclamation activities.
+A spring was uncovered during the removal activities.
+Its flow of approximately 5 - 50 gpm was diverted into two of the existing finger drain collection system pipes (Sites 313 and 315).
+Flow differences between the inlet and outlet of the drains indicates a discontinuity in the piping.
+When rock placement reaches the level of the spring, KGCMC will re-route the water in a dedicated pipe to the toe of the pile.
+Though not ideal, discontinuities in perforated piping will not alter the primary function of the drains, which is to prevent water table mounding at the base of the pile.
+In 2006, approximately 2,500 - 5,000 cubic yards are planned to be removed from this Site 23 backslope development area.
+KGCMC is cautious not to over-excavate the Site 23 backslope because of highwall safety issues due to the unconsolidated nature of the material.
+Any future removals are dependent on several factors, such as production rock availability for Site 23 excavation fill, weather and potential reclamation sites being ready for soil capping.
 At this time, the concurrent reclamation plan has a flexible schedule and is addressed in the Detail Reclamation Plan - Cost Estimates document in Section 5.

 In 2003, EDE performed mass loading calculations to test hypotheses about flow regimes at Site 23/D and to predict possible post-closure water compositions (EDE, 2004).
-The results compare favorably with the TDS analysis, the hydrologic analysis and past and present flow and compositional data.
+The results compare favorably with the TDS analysis, the hydrologic analysis as well as past and present flow and water compositional data.
 The model was used to compare 12 potential post-closure scenarios, including removal of Site D, a range of cover percolation values and a range of annual precipitation rates.
 The results showed flows at Pond D ranged from 70 gpm to 176 gpm while sulfate values ranged from 24 to 233 mg/l.
-Cadmium appears to be the metal of greatest concern with respect to meeting water quality standards at Pond D after closure.
+Cadmium appears to be the metal of greatest concern for this site with respect to meeting water quality standards at Pond D after closure.
 Cover percolation rates of 20% or less may be required to meet the dissolved freshwater chronic zinc standard, and rates as low as 2% may be required to meet the recently lowered cadmium standard.
 These predictions do not consider natural attenuation processes, such as microbial or abiotic oxidation/reduction and sorption that could occur in the system following closure of the facility.
 These predictions will likely require refinement as more information about the site and its final configuration becomes available.